 Studies using technetium-99m scintigram have shown an increased uptake in the mass, and FDG-PET studies have revealed a high uptake in the tumor in spite of its pathologically benign features.

 The treatment of patients with osteoblastoma is surgery.
-The lesion can be removed with intralesional curettage or wide resection, depending on the clinical situation, location within the bone and suspicion of malignancy.
+The lesion can be removed with intralesional curettage or wide resection, depending on the clinical situation, location within the bone, and suspicion of malignancy.
 Recurrence rates vary with the surgical approach, and wide resection correlates with lower recurrence rates.
 There is no definite role for adjuvant chemotherapy or radiotherapy.
 Because of the risk of transformation into osteosarcoma, radiotherapy is increasingly not a treatment of choice.

 The prognosis of osteoblastoma is excellent with a local recurrence rate of about 15% to 20% Therefore, long-term follow-up of patients with osteoblastoma is essential due to recurrence.[ Osteoblastomas located near the central neural axis has a worse prognosis due to the difficulty of complete excision.
 Progression of osteoblastoma to osteosarcoma is exceptional but has been reported

-A number of factors can influence the diagnosis of aggressive osteoblastoma, including :
+Several factors can influence the diagnosis of aggressive osteoblastoma, including :

 |||Sharma V,Chew FS,Hoch B, Periosteal osteoblastoma: Multimodal imaging of a rare neoplasm.
 Radiology case reports.
 2009; [PubMed PMID: 27307837]|